Fat transfer is an overall safe procedure that can have fantastic results for women looking to increase their breast size.

-For the majority of patients, absolutely.
+For the majority of breast augmentation patients, absolutely.
 Most patients who opt for fat transfer breast augmentation are extremely happy with their results after 5 years.

 Overall, the fat transfer breast augmentation procedure is very safe.
 Moreover, it’s an excellent option for women who want a modest increase to their breast size and natural-looking results.

-Dr. David Sieber is always happy to answer any questions related to breast surgery or other cosmetic procedures.
+Dr. David Sieber is always happy to answer any questions related to breast procedures, whether it be augmentation, fat transfer, breast reduction surgery, breast reconstruction or other cosmetic procedures.
 Whether you have more inquiries related to breast fat transfer risks or questions about another procedure, a consultation is the best way to get your answers.